benjaminhlina/ecotox/cran-comments.md

-## New Version Submission - v1.3.0
+## New Version Submission - v1.3.1
 This is an updated version of 'ecotox' .
 In this version I have:

-* added new functions LC_logit and LT_logit
-* LC and LT have been deprecated and are now LC_probit and LT_probit
+* LC and LT have been removed
-* updated naming conventions for functions, function arguments, and within functions object names.
-* added AppVeyor
+* All functions now have `subset` argument
+* `Data` argument can now be just the dataframe of interest no need to use brackets to subset
+* `Weights` is no longer an optional argument and can be specified just by object name.
+Again no need to add the name of dataframe, bracket to subset `[]` and `$` to select object used for `weights`.
+* Tests have been updated are now functional to testing the functions within 'ecotox'.

 ## Test environments
-* local Windows 7, SP1 install, R 3.4.3
+* local Windows 7, SP1 install, R 3.4.4
-* ubuntu 14.04 (on travis-ci), R 3.4.3
+* ubuntu 14.04 (on travis-ci), R 3.4.4
-* local macOS 10.12.2, Sierra install, R 3.4.2
+* local macOS 10.12.2, Sierra install, R 3.4.4
 * win-builder (devel and release)

 ## R CMD check results